-Machine Setup and Preparation
+4.2.1 Machine Setup and Preparation

-- Set each voting system to be tested in "election mode" rather than "test mode." - Review and confirm that the prepared test decks contain all the applicable test cases suggested in "Tabulation test voting variation" and "Functionality test voting variation." - Print any "open polls" report that can be printed from the Ballot Marking Device. - Perform all the actions that would take place on election day.
-The goal is to test all actions as they would occur on election day. - For each ballot style, mark and print ballots following the tabulation test voting variation on at least one BMD. - Use touchscreen, audio ballot and Audio Tactile Interface (ATI) controller and any other assistive devices provided by the manufacturer. - Use ballots in all languages used on election day. - Use all the accessible features provided for the ballot: font, contrast, audioonly mode, etc. - Jurisdictions may choose to mark and print ballots following the functionality test voting variation on other BMDs set up for the same ballot style. - Use touchscreen, audio ballot and ATI controller and any other assistive devices provided by the manufacturer. - o Use ballots in all languages used on election day. - Use all the accessible features provided for the ballot: font, contrast, audioonly mode, etc. - Jurisdictions must test and prepare any ballot marking devices intended to be used as backup devices.
+- □ Set each voting machine to be tested in "election mode" rather than "test mode." - □ Review and confirm that the prepared test decks contain all the applicable test cases suggested in "Tabulation test voting variation" and "Functionality test voting variation". - □ Print any "open polls" report that can be printed from the Ballot Marking Device. - Perform all the actions that would take place on election day.
+The goal is to test all actions as they would happen on election day. - □ For each ballot style, mark and print ballots following the tabulation test voting variation on at least one BMD.". - Use touchscreen, audio ballot - and ATI controller and any other the assistive devices provided by the manufacturer. - Use ballots in all languages used on election day - Use all the accessible features provided for the ballot, font, contrast, audio-only mode, etc. - □ Jurisdictions may choose to mark and print ballots following the functionality test voting variation on other BMDs set up for the same ballot style. - Use touchscreen, audio ballot and ATI controller and any other assistive devices provided by the manufacturer. - Use ballots in all languages used on election day. - Use all the accessible features provided for the ballot, font, contrast, audio-only mode, etc. - □ Jurisdictions must test and prepare any ballot marking devices intended to be used as backup devices.
 Since it is hard to predict where the device would be used, the best approach is to test at least two random ballot styles.
 Mark and print ballots following the functionality test voting pattern.

-Perform end-of-day polling place activities as on election day.
+- □ Perform end of day polling place activities as on election day. - Perform a visual inspection of marked and printed ballots to ensure the accuracy of the marked ballots. - □ Gather prepared ballots for scanning. - □ After confirming that the marked ballots scan and generate expected results, prepare the machines for election day: - Clear the data generated during testing. - Ensure that the device has all supplies required for printing ballots on election day. - Lock and seal the devices. - Shut the machines down.

-- Perform a review of marked and printed ballots to ensure that ballots are marked accurately as required by the test voting variations. - Gather prepared ballots for scanning. - After confirming that the marked ballots scan and generate expected results, prepare the machines for election day: - Clear the data generated during testing. - o Ensure that the device has all supplies required for printing ballots on election day. - Lock and seal the devices. - Shut the machines down. - Review the seals and locks once again and document the validation.
-The best practice is to have one person prepare the machine and then have one or two reviewers review the seals and locks. - Any discrepancies noted during the L&A testing must be evaluated in detail to identify the root cause of the problem. - If the problem is isolated to a specific machine, that machine must be marked and must not be used on election day. - Explain clearly to observers if any discrepancies are noted to ensure that everyone present completely understands the process and conclusions.
+- Review the seals and locks once again and document the validation.
+The best practice is to have one person prepare the machine and then have one or two reviewers review the seals and locks. - □ Any discrepancies noted during the L & A testing must be evaluated in detail to identify the root cause of the problem. - □ If the problem is isolated to a specific machine, that machine must be marked and must not be used on election day. - Explain clearly to observers if any discrepancies are noted to ensure that everyone present completely understands the process and conclusion.